 Services require difficult-to-create, custom marketplace solutions.
 In the past, this has translated to high upfront investments.
 This meant that only services with truly massive potential markets could be funded.

-The two service marketplace models we’re familiar with are:
+The two online service marketplace models we’re familiar with are:

 - One-trick ponies (Uber for X): Taking a single task that is widespread and commoditized (e.g., rides, cleaning, dog walking), and servicing it through a task-specific interface.